NavaraCloudServices/github-copilot/exercisefiles/Exercises_developer.md

 As you might have noticed, the code is getting a bit messy.
 We can use GitHub Copilot to create controllers for our endpoints.
 This will help us to separate the logic of the endpoints from the logic of the application and make it more readable, maintainable and testable.

-  > Use GitHub Copilot Edits to create controllers for the endpoints.
+  > Use GitHub Copilot Agent mode to create controllers for the endpoints.
 Use your prompting skills to enhance the implementation and ensure best practices are followed.

 ### Exercise 5: Document the code